-Nubian languages: an archive of languages and cultural material from Nubia
+Nubian languages: an archive of language and cultural material from Nubia

 |Depositor||Kirsty Rowan, Herman Bell|